Jollibee Group: Vietnam

 In 2011, JFC acquired 50% of SuperFoods Group, the owner and operator of the Hard Rock Cafe franchise in Vietnam, Highlands Coffee, and PHO24.
+The company later increased this stake to 60% in 2017.

 In 2012, the company acquired a 50% stake in Highlands Coffee then increased this stake to 60% in 2017.

-In 2018, the company announced plans to launch PHO24 in the Philippines.
+In 2018, the company announced plans to launch PHO24 in the Philippines, with its first branch opening in 2021.
 However, in 2023, the company sold assets of said chain to East-West Restaurant Concepts, a wholly owned subsidiary of Viet Thai International Joint Stock Co. and instead aimed to focus on growing its new businesses at the time in Tim Ho Wan, Yoshinoya, and Milksha.

 South Korea

 In July 2024, JFC's subsidiary, Jollibee Worldwide Pte.
-Ltd., acquired $340 million shares of Busan Compose Coffee (Coffee Co.
+Ltd., acquired $340 million shares of Compose Coffee (Coffee Co.
 Ltd. and JMCF Co.
 Ltd. which have 2,612 stores in South Korea), leaving Titan Dining II LP and Elevation Equity Partners Korea Limited to retain 5% and 25%, respectively.
+In February 2026, JFC announced its plan to launch Compose Coffee in the Philippines.
+In August 2026, it opened its first Compose Coffee outlet at Market!
+Market!.

+In February 2026, JFC announced that it had signed a definitive agreement to acquire All Day Fresh Co.
+Ltd., owner and operator of hot pot and eat-all-you-can restaurant chain Shabu All Day, for $87 million through its subsidiary, Jolli-K Co.
+Ltd.